Tivoli Gardens

 Tivoli Gardens: The Amusement Park That Inspired Walt Disney

 Tivoli Gardens opened in 1843, making it the second-oldest operating amusement park in the world.
-When Walt Disney visited in the early 1950s while planning Disneyland, he reportedly took notes.
-The clean grounds, flowers, and themed areas all went into the concept.
-Tivoli itself is smaller and older than what Disney built; it is also considerably more interesting.
+Walt Disney visited in the early 1950s while planning Disneyland and reportedly took detailed notes: the clean grounds, the seasonal plantings, and the themed areas all fed into his concept.
+Tivoli is smaller and older than what Disney built; it is also considerably more interesting as a piece of cultural history and considerably less overwhelming as an experience.

-The park sits immediately outside Copenhagen Central Station, which is either convenient or exhausting depending on your tolerance for central-city crowds.
-Fifteen hectares in the middle of Copenhagen, open April to late September and again in November for Christmas season.
+The park sits immediately outside Copenhagen Central Station, which is either brilliantly convenient or slightly annoying depending on your tolerance for central-city crowds.
+The main summer season runs from April through late September, with Halloween and Christmas seasons adding October through early January.

 What’s Here

-The Wooden Roller Coaster (Rutschebanen) is from 1914 and still has a brakeman riding each car manually to control speed on the descents.
-It’s not fast but the age and the wooden construction make it worth doing.
-The Demon is the park’s modern steel coaster if you want something with more inversion.
+The Wooden Roller Coaster (Rutschebanen), dating from 1914, still has a brakeman riding each car manually to control speed on the descents.
+It’s not fast by modern standards, but the age and the timber construction make it worth doing over any of the newer attractions.
+The Demon is the park’s modern steel coaster for those who want inversions.

-The gardens themselves are taken seriously.
-Twelve gardeners maintain rotating seasonal plantings; in summer the flower beds are densely planted and well-kept.
-The pantomime theatre is a 19th-century Chinese-style stage that still puts on commedia dell’arte performances without charge.
-Check the daily programme at the entrance.
+The gardens themselves are taken seriously: twelve gardeners maintain rotating seasonal plantings across the park.
+In summer the flower beds are densely planted and consistently well-kept.
+The pantomime theatre, a 19th-century Chinese-style stage, still puts on commedia dell’arte performances without additional charge.
+Check the daily programme at the entrance; the shows are genuinely charming rather than tourist-facing performance.

-The lake at the centre of the park has regular concerts through summer, including the Friday night rock concerts that draw large crowds of Copenhageners who treat it as a music venue rather than a tourist attraction.
+The lake at the park’s centre hosts regular summer concerts, including Friday night rock events that draw Copenhageners treating Tivoli as a music venue rather than a tourist attraction.
+The audience on a Friday night is primarily local.

 Tickets and Hours

-For casual eating, the stalls near the games area sell pølsevogn (hotdog cart) classics: a red pølse in a bun with remoulade and crispy onions for DKK 45-60.
-This is the correct Copenhagen street food choice.
+For casual eating, the pølsevogn (hot dog cart) stalls near the games area serve a red pølse in a bun with remoulade and crispy onions for DKK 45-60.
+This is the correct Copenhagen street food choice regardless of where you’re eating it.

 Around the Park

-The National Museum of Denmark (Ny Vestergade, free admission, 10 minutes’ walk) is the best overview of Danish and Nordic history from the Stone Age to the 20th century.
-The Viking Age collections are particularly good.
+The National Museum of Denmark (Ny Vestergade, free admission, 10 minutes’ walk) covers Danish and Nordic history from the Stone Age to the 20th century.
+The Viking Age collections are particularly good and rarely crowded.
+Copenhagen Central Station is directly adjacent to the park for trains to the airport (15 minutes, DKK 36).